 Quality control requires that the manufacturer create an environment where employees and management will strive for perfection in manufacturing products.

-We do several things to ensure that we have Zero Complaints And Defects; all of these things have to do with quality control.
+We do several things to ensure that we have Zero Complaints And Defects; all of these things concern quality control.

 - Training Personnel – We spend time to ensure all our employees and also stakeholders are trained in quality and understand all the quality standards we have in place.